akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 				* `size`: the integer bytes to bind within the buffer.
 			* Texture buffers and image buffers are objects with the following members:
 				* `name`: the name of the buffer.
 				* `format`: the texture format.
-See the `dsGfxFormat` enum for values, removing the type prefix.
+See the dsGfxFormat enum for values, removing the type prefix.
 The decorator and compressed values may not be used.
 				* `decoration`: the decoration for the format.
 See the `dsGfxFormat` enum for values, removing the type prefix.
 Only the decorator values may be used.
-May also be `Unset` in cases where a decorator isn't valid.
+May also be `"Unset"` in cases where a decorator isn't valid.
 			* `offset`: integer byte offset into the buffer.
 Defaults to 0.
 				* `count`: integer number of texels in the buffer.
 		* `dataArray`: this may be set in place of the data member to provide an array of data elements rather than a single one.
-* `materialDescs`: array of material descriptions to include.
-Each element of the array has the following members:
-	* `name`: the name of the material description.
+* `"MaterialDesc"`
 	* `elements`: array of elements for the material.
 Each element of the array has the following members:
 		* `name`: the name of the element.
 		* `type`: the type of the element.
-See dsMaterialType enum for values, removing the type prefix count: the number of array elements.
+See `dsMaterialType` enum for values, removing the type prefix count: the number of array elements.
 If 0 or omitted, this is not an array.
 	* `binding`: the binding type for the element.
-See the `dsMaaterialBinding` enum for values, removing the type prefix.
+See the `dsMaterialBinding` enum for values, removing the type prefix.
 This is only used for texture, image, buffer, and shader variable group types.
 		* `shaderVariableGroupDesc`: the name of the shader variable group description when the type is a shader variable group.
 The description may be in a different scene resources package.
-* `materials`: array of materials to include.
-See `shaderVariableGroups` for a description of the array members, except the `description` element is for a material description rather than a shader variable group description.
+* `"Material"`: See `"ShaderVariableGroup"` for a description of the object members, except the "description" element is for a material description rather than a shader variable group description.
-* `shaderModules`: array of shader modules to include.
-Each element of the array has the following members:
-	* `name`: the name of the shader module.
+* `"ShaderModule"`
 	* `modules`: array of versioned shader modules.
 The appropriate model based on the graphics API version being used will be chosen at runtime.
 Each element of the array has the following members:
-	* `version`: the version of the shader as a standard config. (e.g. glsl-4.1, spirv-1.0)
+	* `version`: the version of the shader as a standard config. (e.g. `"glsl-4.1"`, `"spirv-1.0"`)
-	* `module`: path to the shader module or base64 encoded data prefixed with "base64:".
+		* `module`: path to the shader module or base64 encoded data prefixed with `base64:`.
 The module is expected to have been compiled with Modular Shader Language (MSL).
 		* `output`: the path to the location to copy the shader module to.
 This can be omitted to embed the shader module directly.
 		* `outputRelativeDir`: the directory relative to output path.
 This will be removed from the path before adding the reference.
 		* `resourceType`: the resource type.
-See the `dsFileResourceType` for values, removing the type prefix.
-Defaults to `Embedded`.
+See the dsFileResourceType for values, removing the type prefix.
+Defaults to "Embedded".
-* `shaders`: array of shaders to include.
-Each element of the array has the following members:
-	* `name`: the name of the shader.
+* `"Shader"`
 	* `module`: the name of the shader module the shader resides in.
 The shader module may be in a different scene resources package.
 	* `pipelineName`: the name of the shader pipeline within the shader module.
 	* `materialDesc`: The name of the material description for materials that will be used with the shader.
 The material may be in a different scene resources package.
-* `drawGeometries`: array of draw geometries to include.
-Each element of the array has the following members:
-	* `name`: the name of the draw geometry.
+* `"DrawGeometry"`
 	* `vertexBuffers`: array of vertex buffers.
 This can have up to 4 elements with the following members:
 		* `name`: the name of the buffer to use.
 The buffer may be in a different scene resources package.
 		* `offset`: the offset in bytes into the buffer to the first vertex.
 Defaults to 0.
 		* `count`: the number of vertices in the buffer.
 		* `format`: the vertex format.
 This is a dict with the following members:
 			* `attributes`: array of attributes for the format.
 Each element has the following members:
 				* `attrib`: the attribute.
 This can either be an enum value from `dsVertexAttrib`, removing the type prefix, or the integer for the attribute.
 				* `format`: the attribute format.
-See the `dsGfxFormat` enum for values, removing the type prefix.
+See the dsGfxFormat enum for values, removing the type prefix.
 Only the "standard" formats may be used.
 				* `decoration`: the decoration for the format.
 See the `dsGfxFormat` enum for values, removing the type prefix.
 Only the decorator values may be used.
 			* `instanced`: true if the vertex data is instanced.
-Defaults to `false`.
+Defaults to false.
 	* `indexBuffer`: the index buffer.
 If not set, the draw geometry isn't indexed.
 This is a dict with the following members:
 		* `name`: the name of the buffer to use.
 The buffer may be in a different scene resources package.
 		* `offset`: the offset in bytes into the buffer to the first index.
 Defaults to 0.
 		* `count`: the number of indices in the buffer.
 		* `indexSize`: the size of the index in bytes.
 This must be either 2 or 4.
-* `sceneNodes`: array of scene nodes to include.
-Each element of the array has the following members:
-	* `name`: the name of the node.
+* `"SceneNode"`
-	* `type`: the name of the node type.
+	* `nodeType`: the name of the node type.
-	* `data`: the data for the node.
-What this member contains (e.g. a string or a dict with other members) depends on the node type.
-* `customResources`: array of custom resources to include.
-Each element of the array has the following members:
-	* `name`: the name of the custom resource.
-	* `type`: the name of the custom resource type.
+	* Remaining members depend on the value of `nodeType`.
-	* `data`: the data for the custom resource.
-What this member contains (e.g. a string or a dict with other members) depends on the custom resource type.

 The different types for scene nodes are documented below.